The Consequences of Removing a Protected Tree and How to Avoid them

 What is the consequence if I do work on a tree that is protected without permission?

-If you carry out work on a protected tree without the proper permits, you could be facing massive fines or even prison.
+If you do work on a tree that is protected without the proper authorizations, you could be subject to significant fines, and possibly even jail time.

-Yes, you are able to appeal a TPO or preservation or TPO if you feel it’s not justifiable.
-However, you will need to prove your case and show that it is not necessary to appeal the TPO or the preservation decision is not necessary.
+Yes, you can appeal an appeal of a TPO or preservation decision if you feel that it is not justified.
+However, you will need be able to present evidence to back your case and show why the TPO or the preservation decision isn’t necessary.

 Can I remove a protected tree?

-It is against the law to remove a protected tree without obtaining the required permissions.
-If you want removal of the tree it is necessary to apply for permission and provide proof to back your claim.
+It is against the law to remove a protected tree without obtaining permission from the appropriate authorities.
+If you require removal of the tree it is necessary to seek permission from the council and provide proof to back your claim.

 Conclusion

-In conclusion, discovering whether trees are protected is an essential step in ensuring that any tree work is legally completed.
-Understanding the different kinds of protection, and knowing how to check for them it is possible to be sure that you’re in compliance with the law and safeguarding the trees that you are responsible for.
-If you are unsure about the nature of the protection of a tree, we recommend seeking advice from an expert in tree care like The Hills Tree Pruning.
-Our team of experienced arborists will be able to inform you regarding the status of protection of your trees and walk you through the necessary steps to ensure you are acting within the laws.
-With our experience and dedication to provide high-quality tree services we will help you keep the beauty and value that your trees have.
-Contact us now by phone at 0480 024 203 to schedule a consultation, and let us assist you to keep your trees protected and healthy.
+To conclude, knowing if trees are protected is a crucial aspect in ensuring that any tree work is legally completed.
+If you know the various types of protection and the best way to identify them it is possible to be sure that you are acting within the law and safeguarding the trees that you are responsible for.
+If you’re unsure of the protection status of a tree, we recommend seeking professional advice from an experienced tree expert, such as The Hills Tree Pruning.
+Our team of experienced arborists will be able to advise you on the protection status of your trees and walk you through the required steps to ensure you are acting within the legal guidelines.
+With our knowledge and dedication to providing top-quality tree care we will help you preserve the beauty and worth for your tree.
+Call us now by phone at 0480 024 203 to schedule a appointment, and let us guide you on how to keep your trees protected and healthy.